Tim Keller (politician): 2017 Albuquerque mayoral campaign

 Seen as the front-runner, Keller continued to garner broad support from across the city, including endorsements from the Fraternal Order of Police, recognition for his bipartisan work as Auditor and Senator, and his pragmatic vision for the city's future.

 In the Albuquerque mayoral runoff election on November 14, 2017, Keller defeated Lewis with 62% of the vote.
 Keller resigned from his position as State Auditor on November 30, 2017.

 2021 Albuquerque mayoral campaign

 In November 2021, Keller won reelection to a second term.
+He faced Manny Gonzales, a Democratic sheriff, and Eddy Aragon, a Republican radio host.
+Keller received 56% of the vote, winning outright rather than needing a runoff election because he achieved a majority.

 Mayor of Albuquerque

-Transition

-After his election, Keller outlined the trajectory of his administration.
-With just an 8-day transition, the Keller administration quickly named his executive team, including the first female chief administrative officer, Sarita Nair.